myseq/myseq.github.io/content/posts/passwordless/webauthn101.md

 And platform passkey can be either synced or device-bound.

+### 2. Device-bound

+Device-bound passkeys (the private key) never leave the secure environment hardware they were minted on.
+Such as TPM[^2] (workstation), Secure Enclave (iPhone), or StrongBox (Android).

+Device-bound passkeys are stronger against a compromised cloud account but create lockout risk.

-### 2. Synced
+### 3. Synced

+Synced passkeys is generated the same way as devive-bound passkeys.
-Synced passkeys is always the default form generated most of the time.
+And it is always the default form generated most of the time.

-It is managed via iCloud Keychain, Google Password Manager, 1Password.
+The difference is, it can be managed via iCloud Keychain, Google Password Manager, 1Password.
 They replicate the private key across the user's devices through an end-to-end encrypted cloud.

-Synced passkeys are dramatically better for recovery and adoption.

-### 3. Device-bound

-Device-bound passkeys never leave the hardware they were minted on.
-Such as TPM, Enclave

-Device-bound passkeys are stronger against a compromised cloud account but create lockout risk.

 {{< alert >}}
 For consumer apps, synced wins.
 For high-assurance internal systems, require a device-bound or roaming key.
 {{< /alert >}}

+Synced passkeys are dramatically better for recovery and adoption.

 |    | Synced | Device-Bound |
 | :- | :----- | :----------- |